zchee/cznic-cc/v3/README.md

 # cc

 Package CC is a C99 compiler front end.
-Work In Progress.
-API unstable.

-The package will get a go.mod file and a proper repository tag once it becomes reasonably complete and stable.

-Type checking is not yet complete.
+Most of the functionality is now working.

 Installation